Why so many want to retire abroad

 Many people in retirement would like to relax, savour life, and enjoy the fruits of a lifetime of labour.
 Therefore, many people plan to retire abroad… and here’s why!

 More and more retirees are coming to just that conclusion.
-According to an HSBC poll of British retirees, more than 5.4 million, or 38 percent, of retirees said they were actively looking for a retirement home in another country.
+According to an HSBC poll of British retirees, more than 5.4 million, or 38 per cent, retirees said they were actively looking for a retirement home in another country.